-In the first quarter of 2021 alone, our team had over 1,000 calls directly with farmers and landowners.
+In the fourth quarter of 2022 alone, our team had over 1,000 calls directly with farmers and landowners.
 Our intense focus on farming communities is a powerful driver of investment opportunities for review.
 We don’t believe there is a land investment company in the world that comes close to our outreach efforts for sourcing.

 To personalize this even more, we develop strong relationships with our farmer partners; we frequently text each other about land, home improvement projects, or even just pictures of planting progress.
 We are strongly committed to creating long-term relationships with as many hard-working individuals as possible.
 Ultimately, we need both sides of any transaction to do well.
 The farmers with whom we work are a very important part of that equation.

-Our company is backed by industry-leading venture capital investors, including RZC Investments, Jump Capital, Narya Capital, Revolution’s Rise of the Rest Seed Fund, and Revel Partners.
-We have raised upwards of $18 million in venture capital, and we maintain the majority of this capital today in reserves.
+Our company is backed by industry-leading venture capital investors, including Anthemis Group, RZC Investments, Jump Capital, Narya Capital, Revolution’s Rise of the Rest Seed Fund, and Revel Partners.
+We have raised upwards of $80 million in venture capital, and we maintain much of this capital today in reserves.
 We have a sound, long-term-focused business model that doesn’t fit the Silicon Valley mold of “growth at all costs.”

 Compliance is another major component of our lasting stability.
 The first line in our company’s core values statement is “be in business tomorrow.”
 It seems simple, but we are surprised at just how many companies choose short-term business outcomes that increase risk for their various stakeholders.
 Perhaps this is why, as a small company, in addition to four separate outside legal firms that we regularly work with, we have two full-time attorneys on staff.